-A guarantor loan is most commonly used by first home buyers to enable them to enter the property market by utilising their parents as a guarantor (for security purposes only) which will also enable them to avoid the high lender’s mortgage insurance (LMI) premium which can range from $5,000 to $20,000 depending on the purchase price and loan size.
+A guarantor loan is most commonly used by first home buyers to enable them to enter the property market by utilising their parents as a guarantor (for security purposes only) which will also enable them to avoid the high lender’s mortgage insurance (LMI) premium which can be up to as high as $27,000 depending on the purchase price and loan size.

 Some parents today are thinking about how they can help their children break into the property market, without having to dip into their own savings or liquidating their own assets.
 The ability to borrow up to 100% (and sometimes up to 110%) is the big attraction of guarantor loans.
 Guarantor loans are now the only product that allows a borrower with no deposit or little deposit to buy a home and as a result, their popularity has increased.
-This popularity increase is also as a result of the major banks reducing their maximum LVR’s to 95% and in some case to just 90% and tightening their credit criteria.
+This popularity increase is also as a result of the major banks reducing their maximum LVR’s to ‘95% inclusive of LMI’ and in some case to just ‘90% inclusive of LMI’ and tightening their credit criteria.

 Benefits of a guarantor loan